 Disclaimer: This post contains affiliate links, which means if you purchase a product through a link I’ve provided, I get a small commission at no extra charge to you.
 I only recommend products I would use and love!

 The first tutorial I’d like to do is a beginner thread painting tutorial of how to embroider some pansy flowers.
+Pansies are a great flower to thread paint because they are multicolored and the petals are a relatively simple shape.
+This will allow you to practice blending colors together nicely!

 Supplies You’ll Need